All Episodes

 That's not the criteria for laws in our country.

-The criteria is is it permissible by the United States Constitution?
+The criteria is: is it permissible by the United States Constitution?

 Exactly.

-No, that's that's the that's the rules.
+No, that's the rules.

 Matter of fact, for example, let me ask you folks out there.

-Now I think that is a good idea.
+Now, I think that is a good idea.

-Now, I I think that that's a good idea for people to exercise like that, but should that become the law?
+Now, I think that that's a good idea for people to exercise like that, but should that become the law?

-Should that become the law of our land, a law all of the land, because it's a good idea?
+Should that become the law of our land, a law of the land, because it's a good idea?

 No.